Brecert/Frost/overview/random/skills.md

 All of these slowly deteriorate and they all deteriorate based on each others values, not to mention the weight of to connection and so on.

+Crafting saves the positions and levels of all connected items along with a random seed for future use.

 ## Forging

 Forging is done with a hammer or other heavy tools.